-It’s estimated that 18 Americans die every day waiting for an organ donation.
+It’s estimated that waiting for an organ donation.
 More than 120,000 are currently on a waiting list.
-And even if a patient receives that desperately needed kidney or liver, there is still a 10 percent to 20 percent chance that the new organ will fail.
+And even if a patient receives that desperately needed kidney or liver, there is still a that the new organ will fail.
 So researchers in the areas of tissue engineering and regenerative medicine are actively pursuing ways to use a patient’s own cells to grow an organ, which would eliminate the need for donors and the risk of organ rejection.

 Enter Christopher Chen, a new College of Engineering professor of biomedical engineering, who is one of the world’s leading experts on regenerative medicine.
 Chen studies tissue engineering and mechanobiology, which combines engineering and biology to study how physical forces and changes in cell or tissue mechanics affect development, physiology, and disease.